tomasstolker/pycrires/docs/index.rst

 Documentation for *pycrires*
 ============================

-*pycrires* is a data reduction pipeline for VLT/CRIRES+.
+*pycrires* is a data reduction pipeline for VLT/CRIRES+

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
+   :hidden:

    installation
    running